Managing Blogs

 Margarita Berezyanskaya

 A blog is a personal online writing space.
 All students and teachers using the Avenue courseware have their own blogs.
-There are blog writing activities throughout the Avenue 3, 4, 5, 6, and 7 courseware.
-It is very important to note that the Blog menu block is only displayed on the main course page in the courseware unless the instructor adds a blog menu block associated with an activity or resource.
+It is important to note that the Blog menu block is displayed only on the main course page of Avenue courses unless the instructor adds a Blog menu block that is associated with a specific activity or resource.

 Editing teachers can create Blog menu blocks that are associated with individual activities.